strontic/strontic.github.io/xcyclopedia/library/conhost.exe-8BF6C71EA86435DD8E206E5D4C5BEF85.md

-[10;1HSHUTDOWN       Allows proper local or remote shutdown of machine.[K SORT           Sorts input.[K
+[4;1HROBOCOPY       Advanced utility to copy files and directory trees[K SET            Displays, sets, or removes Windows environment variables.[K SETLOCAL       Begins localization of environment changes in a batch file.[K SC             Displays or configures services (background processes).[K SCHTASKS       Schedules commands and programs to run on a computer.[K SHIFT          Shifts the position of replaceable parameters in batch files.[K SHUTDOWN       Allows proper local or remote shutdown of machine.[K SORT           Sorts input.[K
 START          Starts a separate window to run a specified program or command.[K SUBST          Associates a path with a drive letter.[K